robinweide/Strain-specific-unmapped-reads/Rat-figure (d3)/README.md

 ---------
 ![](pjotr_screenshot.png?raw=true)
 This figure now has serveral additions:
-* Mouse-over functionality: returns tumor and normal value of a point.
+* Mouse-over functionality: returns tumor and normal value of a point and percentage difference between the two
-* logarithmic scales: for better visualisation
+* Logarithmic scales for better visualisation
-* enhanced title and axes
+* Enhanced title and axes-labels
+* Color-coding: ggplot2-like color for samples with more than 1-fold difference
 ```
 pjotr.html
 ```